ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 initial.triple.dat
 ------------------

-List of triples formed dynamically in the cluster as a result of three- and four-body dynamical encounters./
+List of triples formed dynamically in the cluster as a result of three- and four-body dynamical encounters.

 ==============================  =====================================================
 ``time``                         Time